MAST30034-AppliedDataScience/project-2-group-real-estate-industry-project-31/README.md

 *(the remaining steps can be done in any order as they each serve a unique purpose)*

-5. `predictions.ipynb`: This notebook predicts future rental prices for properties across all regions in Victoria.
-6. `predicting_region_growth.ipynb`: This notebook models median rental price and predicts the growth rate of each SA2 region within Victoria.
+5. `predicting_region_growth.ipynb`: This notebook models median rental price and predicts the growth rate of each SA2 region within Victoria.
-7. `liveability_calculations.ipynb`:
+6. `liveability_calculations.ipynb`: This notebook considers all the suburb specific metrics we found and uses them to find the liveability scores of each SA2 region in Victoria. (~1.5 hr runtime also due to the ORS API calls)
-8. `affordability.ipynb`:
+7. `affordability.ipynb`: